-During the years 1984 to 1991 an average of nineteen (19) Panamanian-registered vessels per year fished in the NAFO Regulatory Area.
-The number of vessels has risen from a low of ten (10) in 1984 to a high of twenty-five (25) in 1991.
-Panamanian flagged vessels averaged 17 924 tons of groundfish in 1 725 fishing days for each of the past eight (8) years.
-Attachment III outlines Panamanian fishing activity for 1984-91.
+During the years 1984 to 1991 an average of nineteen Panamanian-registered vessels per year fished in the NAFO Regulatory Area.
+The number of vessels has risen from a low of ten in 1984 to a high of twenty-five in 1991.
+Panamanian flag vessels averaged 17,924 tonnes of groundfish in 1,725 fishing days for each of the past eight (8) years.
+Appendix III outlines Panamanian fishing activity for 1984 to 1991.